-The downstream consumer packages always have higher priority, so the versions they request, will be overriden upstream as the dependency graph is built, re-defining the possible requires that the packages could have.
-For example, PkgB/1.0 could define in its recipe a dependency to PkgA/1.0.
-But if a downstream consumer defines a requirement to PkgA/2.0, then that version will be used in the upstream graph:
+The downstream consumer packages always have higher priority, so the versions they request, will be overridden upstream as the dependency graph is built, re-defining the possible requires that the packages could have.
+For example, pkgb/1.0 could define in its recipe a dependency to pkga/1.0.
+But if a downstream consumer defines a requirement to pkga/2.0, then that version will be used in the upstream graph: